josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🩺_presenting_complaint.md

 ---

-## 🧠 Do not diagnose from the doorway
+## 🧠 Do Nnot Diagnose From The Doorway

 Several explanations remain possible.